 The Centers for Disease Control and Prevention (CDC) estimates that over the past five years, an average of 32.6 million Americans a year had symptoms related to the flu.
 Since 2010, each year, the flu has caused between 12,000 and 61,000 deaths.

-As we look at the burden COVID-19 has placed on our communities and our hospitals this year, it is more important than ever for each of us to be vigilant in our efforts to stop the spread of communicable diseases.
+As we look at the burden COVID-19 has placed on our communities and our hospitals, it is more important than ever for each of us to be vigilant in our efforts to stop the spread of communicable diseases.

 Protecting against the flu and COVID-19